Capacity building in the translocation of Victoria’s threatened native plants

 - Julian’s Hibbertia (Hibbertia spanantha)

-This Project is supported by a grant from The Ross Trust.
+This Project was supported by a grant from The Ross Trust.

 “The Ross Trust is a perpetual charitable trust with a vision to create positive social and environmental change so Victorians can thrive.
 The Trust was established in 1970 in Victoria by the will of the late Roy Everard Ross.”